What You Don't Know Can Hurt You

 Here are a couple of sobering facts from the Bureau of Labor Statistics that should make any aspiring entrepreneur break into a cold sweat.

-In Minnesota, just more than half (54.1 percent) of the businesses started statewide in 2010 were still around in 2015.
-Nearly one-fifth (19.4 percent) weren’t around after the first year.
+In Minnesota, just more than half (54.4 percent) of the businesses started statewide in 2013 were still around in 2018.
+Just over one-fifth (22.5 percent) weren’t around after the first year.

 The state’s business failure rate fluctuates a few percent from year to year and can be slightly better or worse than the nation as a whole, but the pattern stays the same.
 About half the time things end badly.